defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 The structures similar to the listing above I have found throughout many years of developing software.
 They can also be found in most of the sample projects on Github.
 On a smaller scale it usually works fine, but as more and more models need to interact with each other in different contexts, the lack of separation in the scope of single logical boundary can lead to confusion in the long run.

 The set of boundaries around models is known as **Bounded Context** separation.
 It defines the scope of the model and separates different areas of the domain into smaller parts, each with its own language, concepts, and rules.
 Bounded contexts help manage the complexity of the domain, ensuring the model accurately represents the business requirements and is cohesive and consistent.
 It is worth mentioning that having a set of boundaries is useful not only for business domains, but for any technical and functional domains as well.

 In order to have a visible line that separates given set of models, we need a **physical separation** of those contexts.
 Physical separation can be a `namespace, folder, package`, depending on the language we are operating within.

+>Bounded Contexts itself may not be enought, and inside one we should still strive for a modular design that would separate sub problems around our core models.

 Having a physical separation makes us more principled in the way we structure modules and communications between modules itself.
 The approach to structuring applications called **Modular Monolith** takes that premise and enforces the physical separations of business concerns.
 This is a great step towards more maintainable software.